 Medium-carbon and low-alloy castings

 Medium-carbon cast steel contains 0.30-0.50% carbon.
-Low-alloy cast steel contains low carbon, but it also has tiny amounts of added elements for higher strength and added corrosion resistance.
+Low-alloy cast steel contains low carbon, but it also has small amounts of added elements for higher strength and added corrosion resistance.

-You can weld these metals and make them crack free if you follow a precise low-hydrogen procedure with the:
+You can weld these metals and make them crack-free if you follow a precise low-hydrogen procedure:

-- Matching electrodes.
-Low-hydrogen stick welding rods or flux-cored wires must be completely dry.
+- Select matching electrodes.
+Low-hydrogen stick rods or flux-cored wires must be completely dry.

-- Perfectly clean joint from all types of dirt, oil, rust, moisture, etc.
+- Perfectly clean the joint from all types of dirt, oil, rust, moisture, etc.

-- Correct preheating according to the metal type, and thickness.
+- Preheat the casting according to the metal type, and thickness.

 High-carbon cast steel contains at least 0.50% carbon.
-This metal is exceptionally hard to weld, with low chances even to hold them together.
+This metal is exceptionally hard to weld.

-This is because they contain too much carbon that hardens the metal to a high degree when it cools down.
-The shrinkage forces are enough to crack it if hydrogen stays inside the weld.
+This is because too much carbon hardens the metal to a high degree when it cools down.
+The shrinkage forces are enough to crack it.

-These metals need specific and flawless low-hydrogen procedures with additional post-welding heat treatments to weld them correctly.
+These metals need specific and flawless low-hydrogen procedures with preheating and additional post-welding heat treatments.
 Even slight mistakes can result in cracking and other defects.

-The easiest way to weld hard-to-weld cast steels
+The easiest way to join hard-to-weld cast steels

-The easiest way to weld hard-to-weld cast steels is with austenitic stainless-steel rods (or wires) such as the 309 or, even better, the 312.
+The easiest way to join or repair hard-to-weld cast steels is with austenitic stainless-steel rods (or wires) such as the 309 or, even better, the 312.
 The 312 is also your best choice if you cannot figure out the composition of your casting.

-These consumables don’t need demanding procedures with pre and post-heating, etc., and have superb ductility and strength.
+These consumables don’t need pre and post-heating and their weld metal has superb ductility and strength.
 Furthermore, they do not absorb impurities from the casting, but they can absorb hydrogen from it.
 All these help to avoid hot and cold cracking.